carlyemiddleton/funboot/README.md

 ```
 Alternatively, a pre-rendered verison of it is accessible [here](https://htmlpreview.github.io/?https://github.com/carlyemiddleton/funboot/blob/main/vignettes/funboot.html).

-The vignette takes about 4 minutes to build on a laptop computer with 8 cores, a 2.3 GHz processor, and 16 GB of RAM.
+The vignette takes about 4 minutes to build on a standard laptop computer with 8 cores and a 2.3 GHz processor.